Tiger-Sharks/Python-Projects/README.md

 # Python-Projects
-Python Projects covering various aspects of the Language.
+Single Program, Simple Python Projects covering various aspects and topics of the Language.